gaehlerm/SoftwareEngineering/README.md

 Structs are essentially the same as dataclasses in python [chapter classes].
 They are classes where all members are public.
 In general, structs are used to store different data types, though in theory structs may also contain functions.
 The last is only forbidden by general agreement.

 Structs are generally very useful objects, as explained in the section on classes.
 It’s a pity struct like objects are barely used in Java and some other languages.
 In Java a struct can be defined as a normal class containing only variables without any getter nor setter functions.
-Though as far as I know, this is not done too often.
+Or since Java 14, one can use a record which is roughly the same as a struct.

 ## Copilot